KDE/kde-builder/doc/cmdline/supported-envvars.md

 Environment variables starting with LC\_ control the locale used by `kde-builder`.
-Although `kde-builder` is still not localizable at this point, many of the commands it uses are. `kde-builder` normally sets `LC_ALL`=C for commands that its must examine the output of but you can manually do this as well.
+Although `kde-builder` is still not localizable at this point, many of the commands it uses are. `kde-builder` normally sets `LC_ALL`=C for commands that it must examine the output of but you can manually do this as well.
 If setting `LC_ALL`=C fixes a `kde-builder` problem please submit a bug report.